vitiral/artifact/src/cmd/data/tutorial.md

 # Interactive artifact tutorial
 Welcome to the in depth artifact tutorial!
 This tutorial is designed to be run interactively, guiding you through the requirements gathering, detailed design phase, and implementation of a project -- as well as fixing issues that might come up.

-In order to follow along, you must have artifact installed somewhere on your PATH.
+In order to follow along, you must have artifact installed somewhere on your `PATH`.
 Check out the [Installation Guide][1] for instructions.

+Feel free to keep notes in this file as you progress through the tutorial (it will not be deleted).

-Note: every time `art tutorial ...` gets called it will delete the files it created.
+Note: every time `art tutorial ...` gets called it will delete the files it created (except this one and `tutorial.toml`).
 This is so that it can update the files to be interactive.
 If you are taking notes or creating other design docs, you should do so in separate files than the ones created, or use revision control like git as you progress (recommended).

 [1]: https://github.com/vitiral/artifact/blob/master/docs/Installation.md